defenxor/dsiem/docs/dsiem_plugin.md

 # Dsiem Plugin

-Dsiem plugin is a Logstash configuration file whose function is to clone events parsed by Logstash, convert it to a standard format called `Normalized Event`, and send it to Dsiem for processing.
+Dsiem plugin is a Logstash configuration file whose function is to clone events parsed by Logstash, convert them to a standard format called `Normalized Event`, and send them to Dsiem for processing.

 ## Normalized Event